Rayful Edmond: Criminal career

-Edmond was alleged to have moved large amounts of cocaine.
+Edmond was alleged to have moved large amounts of cocaine, primarily in predominantly Black neighborhood in Washington, near Gallaudet University and H Street NE.
 In an indictment involving two of Edmond's associates Dwayne (D.C.
 Scorpio), it was said that they bought between 1,000 and 2,000 kilos per week in 1992 from the Trujillo-Blanco brothers, who were associated with the Medellin cartel, and sold the drugs to Washington area wholesalers.
 He was known to have spent some $457,619 in an exclusive Georgetown store (Linea Pitti, specializing in Italian men's clothing) owned by Charles Wynn who was later convicted on 34 counts of money laundering.
 Edmond's estimated revenue was approximately $300 million annually.
 In one year, Edmond's organization, which employed 150 people, committed 30 murders.

 Remarking on Edmond, longtime D.C. mayor Marion Barry wrote in his autobiography:

 He was a young, likable guy, good-looking, with a good personality, and a lot of his friends he played basketball with had no idea that he was involved in drug selling.
-He was basically pulled into it from his family, That doesn't make it right, but Rayful had a lot of people who liked him and were very loyal to him.
+He was basically pulled into it from his family.
+That doesn't make it right, but Rayful had a lot of people who liked him and were very loyal to him.Edmond was a popular figure to many in the Washington, D.C. area and, according to court testimony, he was known to give $100 bills to neighborhood children.
+Some regarded him as a local hero who played and coached in youth basketball tournaments and who also bought clothes for young people and supported people in a time of need.